berguner/svmap/README.md

 # SVMap
-SVMap is a tools for fine mapping the genomic structural variations of interest.
+SVMap is a tool for fine mapping the genomic structural variations of interest.

 ## Python requirements
 - python2.7